 It might seem obvious, but free VPS hosting means you don’t have to pay anything.
 While it is easier to find free shared web hosting plans, it can be harder to find cloud or VPS hosting plans.

-Another way to get free VPS hosting is by signing up for a free trial.
-Hosting companies like Amazon Web Services, Microsoft Azure, or Google Cloud Platform can offer good free options.
+- Sign up for a free trial – Hosting companies like Amazon Web Services, Microsoft Azure, or Google Cloud Platform can offer good free options.
 While you might get fewer resources than with a paid VPS service, it is a great way to get a feel for whether or not VPS is best for your company.

 Free VPS vs Paid VPS: Features and Resources